 Use Positive Reinforcement to Train Your Pit Bull

-No matter how your dog reacts to other dogs, it is your job to make sure he remains calm in their presence.
-Early socialization can help, and basic obedience is vital.
-You can keep control over your dog in the presence of other dogs by teaching him to focus on you.
+Because pit bulls have a history of being bred as fighting dogs, they are not always tolerant of other dogs.
+You can keep control over your dog in the presence of other dogs by teaching it to focus on you.
 This is when the "look" command comes in handy.
 Other commands that can help include stay, come, and the emergency recall.
-To ensure that your dog will respond to your commands, even when he may be distracted by other dogs, take the time to practice commands in a variety of settings and situations.
-It's important that your dog can respond to your commands when you are at the park just as well as he does in your living room.
+To ensure that your dog will respond to your commands, even when it may be distracted by other dogs, take the time to practice commands in a variety of settings and situations.
+It's important that your dog can respond to your commands when you are at the park just as well as it does in your living room.
 This step of training is referred to as proofing.

 Consider Canine Good Citizen Certification

 Any dog can benefit from the Canine Good Citizen Program.
-For Pit Bulls, it can also provide proof that you have a well-behaved, friendly pet.
+For pit bulls, it can also provide proof that you have a well-behaved, friendly pet.
 It is something you can show potential landlords or neighbors as proof that your dog is a good canine citizen.
 It's just one more step in changing the public's perception of the pit bull as a vicious dog.

 The American Kennel Club website can help you find Canine Good Citizen classes and evaluators.

-Advanced Training and Dog Sports
+Teach Through Advanced Training and Dog Sports